 Sri Shivarathreeshwara Shivayogi made both the kings realise the futility of war and dissuaded them from the verge of large-scale war.
 They paid heed to the words of Adi Jagadguru Shivayogiji and ended the hostility.
 Later, at the request of King Rajaraja, the seer graciously consented to establish a Math on the banks of the River Kapila at Suttur.

 Touching the Lives of Millions

 Jagadguru Sri Veerasimhasana Mahasamsthana Math can most aptly be described as an active ongoing movement to uphold the cause of social and economic justice, based on spiritual values and ideals.
-The activities of the Math have spread far and wide beyond a small historical village of Karnataka to touch the lives of millions within and beyond the boundaries of India, and, even to the distant shores of the other countries.
+The activities of the Math have spread far and wide beyond a small village of Karnataka to touch the lives of millions within and beyond the boundaries of India, and, even to the distant shores of the other countries.

 A quick look at the lineage of the Math brings to light the unwavering societal concern of its pontiffs.
-If the founding of the Math was incidental for establishing harmony and peace between the two warring factions of the region by its founder, the pontiffs who succeeded saw purpose in promoting the overall development of society.
+If the founding of the Math was incidental to establishing harmony and peace between the two warring factions of the region by its founder, the pontiffs who succeeded him saw purpose in promoting the overall development of society.

 Today, Sri Math is supported by the services of more than ten thousand dedicated staff working in its various institutions.
 More than one lakh students pursue education from JSS institutions located in rural and urban centres.
 Nearly three lakh patients are treated in hospitals and healthcare centres every year.
 Millions of people participate in the spiritual gatherings and cultural festivals organised periodically.